kreasof-ai/Homunculus-Project/README.md

 - If the loss value is high, this iteration is triggered, with max iterations set to 10.
 - We train an independent layer to output a confidence score, trained by loss value from the main training process.
 - When inference, both the next token and confidence scores are outputted and can determine how many iterations are needed for the current inference.
-- ~~No sophisticated tokenization or attention layer, just a pure simple transformer for learning purpose.~~ I'm adding BPE, RoPE, safetensors, and KV-caching.
+- ~~No sophisticated tokenization or attention layer, just a pure simple transformer for learning purposes.~~ I'm adding BPE, RoPE, safetensors, and custom KV-caching.